 Theodore Stirling was a beloved child star before he could tie his shoes.
-Now he’s a cynical director desperate to outrun the legacy that made him famous.
+Now he’s a jaded director desperate to outrun his legacy.
 His immersive theatre company is on the brink of collapse, and one 1920s murder mystery weekend is all that stands between survival and ruin.
-When the lead actor is injured days before opening night, Theo is forced to take the stage himself.
+When the lead actor is injured days before opening night, Theo is forced to take to the spotlight himself.

-With every scene the balance shifts: Beth pushes, Theo yields, until surrender feels less like defeat and more like something they both crave.
+With every scene, the balance shifts: Beth pushes, Theo yields, until surrender feels less like defeat and more like craving.
 She doesn't follow direction.
 She takes the lead.

 For Theo, control has always meant survival.
 For Beth, taking control is finally freedom.
 As their slow burn ignites into undeniable heat, they'll have to decide what matters more: the parts they're playing, or the truth they can't rehearse.